Niger Votes In City, Regional Polls After Jihadist Attack - UrduPoint

 Niger Votes In City, Regional Polls After Jihadist Attack

-The vote had been postponed repeatedly because of jidhadist attacks in many parts of the poor Sahel country, notably in the southeastern Diffa region where Saturday's assault occurred.
+The vote had been postponed repeatedly because of jihadist attacks in parts of the poor Sahel country, notably in the southeastern Diffa region where Saturday's assault occurred.

-Many parts of the west and southeast have suffered repeated jihadists attacks since 2015, preventing people from registering to vote, according to the national electoral commission CENI.
+Many parts of the west and southeast have suffered attacks since 2015, preventing people from registering to vote, according to the national electoral commission CENI.

 An official of the Bosso region that includes Toumour said the elections did not go ahead there on Sunday.

-The Diffa region is home to 120,000 refugees from neighbouring Nigeria -- where Boko Haram launched a bloody campaign of violence in 2009 -- as well as 110,000 people internally displaced within Niger, according to the UN.
+The Diffa region is home to 120,000 refugees from neighbouring Nigeria as well as 110,000 people internally displaced within Niger, according to the UN.

 Niger also suffers jihadist attacks in the west on its borders with Mali and Burkina Faso.